-Creating or improving transparency - e.g. with respect to properties' energy efficiency and to visualising consumption data for operators and tenants, or the environmental impact of new products and services - is a precondition for this.
+Creating or improving transparency - e.g. with respect to certifying properties or properties' energy efficiency and to visualising consumption data for operators and tenants, or the environmental impact of new products and services - is a precondition for this.

-This is done on a topic-specific basis, e.g. by our subsidiary Aareal Valuation or, in the case of IT products, by the Bank's Housing Industry division or Aareon.
+This is done on a topic-specific basis by the Valuation & Research department when preparing market and mortgage lending value appraisals and analyses or, in the case of IT products, by the Bank's Housing Industry division or Aareon.